planet-nine-app/planet-nine/The Stack.md

 [^5]: "It doesn't have to.
 Sessionless isn't an either/or proposition, and you do sometimes need to provide a way for users to recover keys (of which using a password is one of many methods)."
 [^6]: "I don't actually care about Proctor & Gamble, but for products made by smbs and solo creators, having to buy their wares through Amazon's 30% rake is some bull honky-tonky."
 [^7]: "Kevin Spacey is mega-cancelled, so I don't want to use his line from the Usual Suspects here although it's certainly more recognizable.
 Turns out the quote reflects a commonly held sentiment amongst religious wordsmiths of the late 19th century, and I've pulled one such quote here"
+[^8]: "When I was doing this I was trying to use The Mercury, a cool free publication available here in Portland, but my url bar autocorrected it to themercury.com.au, which also seems like some sort of small periodical in Australia.
+I don't know much more about this Australian periodical though, so apologies if it's not cool.
+It's here just to show what can be done about ads."